-NOTE: For disclosures of related entity expenses, submit Schedule RT with your Wisconsin franchise or income tax return.
+NOTE: For disclosures of related entity expenses, submit Schedule RT with the Wisconsin return.
 However, for disclosures of reportable transactions, mail a copy of the federal form, separate from the return, to the Tax Shelters Program address.

-Information Return for Captital Stock Transfer.
-If one or more individual shareholders of the corporation who are Wisconsin residents transfer the corporation's capital stock during the calendar year, the corporation must file Wisconsin Form 8, Transfers of Capital Stock, for that calendar year.
+Information Return for Capital Stock Transfer.
+If one or more individual shareholders of a corporation who are Wisconsin residents transfer the corporation's capital stock during the calendar year, the corporation must file Wisconsin Form 8, Transfers of Capital Stock, for that calendar year.
 For more information, see the Form 8 instructions.

 Information Return for Miscellaneous Income.
-If the corporation paid \$600 or more in rents, royalties, or certain nonwage compensation to one or more individuals, the corporation must file an information return to report those payments.
+If a corporation paid \$600 or more in rents, royalties, or certain nonwage compensation to one or more individuals, the corporation must file an information return to report those payments.
 You may use Wisconsin Form 9b, Miscellaneous Income, or you may use federal Form 1099 instead of Form 9b.
 For more information, see the Form 9b instructions.